 The above example shows the relationship between the pages, the targeted keywords and the anchor text used.
 From the diagram we can see that the homepage is targeting the keyword “plumbing Bournemouth”, it then has a subpage for targeting "central heating" and another for "emergency plumbing".
-From the emergency plumbing page, we have two deeper inner pages which targets "water leak" and "gas leak".
+From the emergency plumbing page, we have two deeper inner pages which target "water leak" and "gas leak".

-The silo structure not only passes the link juice sent to the homepage right down to the water leak page and all other pages, but the inner pages also helps establish topical relevance for the pages above it.
+The silo structure not only passes the link juice sent to the homepage right down to the water leak page and all other pages, but the inner pages also help establish topical relevance for the pages above it.

-Finally we see arrows from the bottom pages pointing back to the homepage, this is to ensure that the link juice is circulated right back to the homepage.
+Finally, we see arrows from the bottom pages pointing back to the homepage, this is to ensure that the link juice is circulated right back to the homepage.

 I would also suggest using breadcrumbs plugin for WordPress as it will help with user navigation throughout the site and passing of link juice.

 EMD (Exact match domain) doesn't carry as much weight as it did before Google's EMD Update, however it's still a big advantage if you have a quality website along with an exact match domain.
 If someone is searching for "London Plumbers" and your website domain is londonplumbers.co.uk, then you will get a ranking boost.